5-MeO-DALT: United States

 5-MeO-DALT is not scheduled at the federal level in the United States, but it is likely that it could be considered an analog of 5-Meo-DiPT, which is a controlled substance in USA, or an analog of another tryptamine, in which case purchase, sale, or possession could be prosecuted under the Federal Analog Act.

 Florida

 5-MeO-DALT is a Schedule I controlled substance in the state of Florida making it illegal to buy, sell, or possess in Florida.

 Louisiana

 5-MeO-DALT is a Schedule I controlled substance in the state of Louisiana making it illegal to buy, sell, or possess in Louisiana.

 Research

-Cluster headache
+Cluster headaches

 Anecdotal reports and a small-scale trial indicate the potential of 5-MeO-DALT for the treatment of cluster headache, one of the most excruciating conditions known to medicine.
 These observations are consistent with evidence of efficacy of other chemically-related indoleamines in the treatment of cluster headache.
+One notable individual who obtained relief from cluster headaches with 5-MeO-DALT is Giancarlo DiTrapano.